It’s a wonderfully simple acronym for remembering a few of the most important elements of your health: Meditation

 How are you doing on your MEDS?

-My next best subject would be diet.
-My wife and I have taken inspiration from the Blue Zones and try to incorporate the Blue Zones longevity diets into our lives.
+D (Diet): My wife and I have taken inspiration from the Blue Zones and try to incorporate the Blue Zones longevity diets into our lives.
 We rarely eat meat these days, and we are pretty good about caloric restriction.
 But, we still eat chips, protein bars, and other unhealthy stuff (in moderation) along with meals out every once in awhile.
 My latest win has been reducing alcohol consumption—I quit drinking liquor 18 months ago, beer 12 months ago, and just recently quit wine.

 How about you?
-Please share in the comments!
+Please share your honest MEDS analysis in the comments!